ARPA-Network/BLS-TSS-Network/contracts/notes.md

 - [ ] What is actually happening in end of post_process_dkg()? (line 969)
 - [ ] Is this okay: (g.members.length / 2) (line 207)
 - [ ] Node Register -> Emit DKG Task.
 Need help on this (line 313)

+---

+## Overall Next steps

+- Testing framework with rust.
+Deploy to anvil.
+- Need to finish the controller.

+## Ruoshan Changes

+- CommitCache has multiple nodeIdAddress (address[]) instead of one (address),
+- CommitCache: partialPublicKey removed.
+- PartialKeyRegistered function doesnt look for specific partial key, just if one exists for the node.
+- New Function: tryAddToExistedCommitCache:
+- getStrictlyMajorityIdenticalCommitmentResult: returns commitCache instead of address[] (array of majority members with identical commit result)

+## Ruoshan Questions:

+g.members[i].partialPublicKey.length != 0

+is there a reason why you check for length !=0 instead of just partial key !=0.